43GAME-Studio/Unity-OpenCES/README.md

 This paragraph will teach you how to use the environment system<br>
 (This usage applies to version 1.1 (Beta) and above)
 ### Import
-1.Import all the dependencies given into your project<br>
+1.Import all the libraries given into your project<br>
 2.Import this unity package<br>

 ### Delta timer (Used for day/night cycle)